Shinmera/qtools/README.md

 The `setf` has extra support for `q+`, but is otherwise identical to `cl:setf` and actually expands to that for all other places.

-In order to access enum values, you simply use the class name followed by a dot and the enum name:
+In order to access enum values, you simply use the class name followed by a dot and the enum name.
+Constructors are the class name prefixed with "make".
+Static functions are the class name, a dash, and the method name in the standard translation scheme.

     (q+:qt.blue)
+    (q+:make-qpushbutton "Foo!")
+    (q+:qmessagebox-information parent "!" "hello!")

+For the specific arguments, names, and everything else, refer to the [Qt4.8](http://qt-project.org/doc/qt-4.8/) documentation.
+It's very good, trust me.

 For Q+ to work seamlessly in conjunction with ASDF systems and compiling/loading code, you have to make sure that the smoke modules are set up correctly.